joyway/batch_extract_and_rename_xiso/README.md

 ## How does it work
 Very simple!
 It calculates the checksum of the ISOs then get the folder name from `RepackList.json` and `AltRepackList.json`, after that, it uses `extract-xiso.exe` to extract the iso.

+## Known Issues:
+- Some games may contain files with long filename that exceeds the limit of FATX filesystem(42 characters).
+In that case, just use Repackinator to create the hdd-ready version game...